hhhhmryan/_minishell/README.md

 # Minishell

 The objective of this project was create a simple shell.
-Yes, I was create a little bash.
-I learned a lot about processes and worked with the file descriptors (implemented the work of pipes and redirects).

 ## Available options